-Saint Mary’s College Undergraduate Academic Honor Code
+Saint Mary’s College Academic Honor Code

 Saint Mary’s College expects every member of its community to promote and abide by ethical standards, both in conduct and exercise of responsibility towards other members of the community.
 Academic Honesty must be demonstrated at all times to maintain the integrity of scholarship and the reputation of the College.
 Academic dishonesty is a serious violation of College policy because, among other things, it undermines the bonds of trust and honesty between members of the community and betrays those who may eventually depend upon the College’s academic integrity and knowledge.

 Saint Mary’s has implemented an Academic Honor Code to serve as an expression of support for academic integrity throughout the Saint Mary’s learning community and as an administrative tool to encourage academic honesty.
 The Academic Honor Code is approved by the ASSMC Student Body, the Faculty Academic Senate, the Provost, and the President of Saint Mary’s College.

 All students, whether undergraduate or graduate, are expected to sign a pledge to follow this Academic Honor Code.
 The pledge reads as follows:

 As a student member of an academic community based in mutual trust and responsibility, I pledge: